Asian stocks rise as China-US trade, Brexit fears recede

 Benchmarks in Shanghai, Tokyo and Hong Kong all rose as fears about U.S.-Chinese trade tension and Brexit receded.

 Markets shrugged off soft earnings from U.S. companies including Boeing and Caterpillar.
-Some 160 more companies are due to announce this week including Alphabet, Apple, Facebook, General Electric and Exxon Mobil.
+Some 160 more companies are due to announce their earnings this week, including Alphabet, Apple, Facebook, General Electric and Exxon Mobil.

 Investors are looking to the Federal Reserve for another U.S. interest rate cut this week.
 Central banks in Japan and Canada also are due to announce interest rate decisions.